CityofToronto/bdit_data-sources/here/here_readme.md

 HERE Technologies provides us with a few different datasets, such as:
 - traffic analytics tables containing probe data for all Toronto streets
 - traffic patterns tables containing aggregated speed information for all Toronto streets
-- street attribute tables showing speed limits, street names and one way info for Toronto's streets
+- street attribute tables showing speed limits, street names one way info (and more!) for Toronto's streets
 - many GIS layers of streets, intersections, points of interest, trails, rail corridors and water features.

 ## HERE Data: dates and time periods
 As stated above, the traffic analytics table (here.ta) is updated daily.

-Other products are generally updated quarterly, though this schedule has been somewaht disrupted due to the pandemic.
+Other products are generally updated quarterly, though this schedule has been somewhat disrupted due to the pandemic.

 There are also aggregated tables or views specific to certain modes (like trucks or cyclists) or time periods (like weekends or night-time).

 We have HERE data going back to 2012, but there sure weren't as many people walking around with "probes" in their pockets back then!
 Therefore, 2014 is generally seen as the first year for which travel times can be reasonably relied upon.

 Travel times are calculated for time periods that are at least three weeks or longer.
 Shorter time periods will not generate enough accurate probe data.
+Longer time periods and roads with higher traffic volumes have more probe data, and therefore more accurate results, than short time periods on roads with light traffic.
+More probe data increases accuracy.
+There are some road segments in the City (cul-de-sacs and other lightly travelled roads) that have very few observations.

 # HERE data at a glance

 The Question       | The Answer     |
 :----------------- | :---------------
-What is the HERE dataset used for? | To calculate travel times and monitor congestion, mostly Where is the HERE dataset from? | HERE Technologies, via an agreement with the Ontario Ministry of Transportation (MTO) Is it available on Open Data? | No
+What is the HERE dataset used for? | To calculate travel times and monitor congestion (mostly) Where is the HERE dataset from? | HERE Technologies, via an agreement with the Ontario Ministry of Transportation (MTO) Is it available on Open Data? | No
 What area does the HERE dataset represent? | All of Toronto; the co-ordinate system is EPSG: 4326 Where is it stored? | On an internal postgres database called bigdata; in several schema (here, here_analysis, here_eval and here_gis)
+Are there any naming conventions? | If you see `_##_#` at the end of a table name (like `streets_21_1`) the first number is the year, and the second number is the quarter.
-How often is it updated? | Probe data are updated every day; reference files are usually updated quarterly How far back does it go? | To 2012, but 2014 data are much more accurate What are the limitations? | Travel times are generally calculated for time periods lasting three or more weeks What can I get? | Custom aggregations
+How often is it updated? | Probe data are updated every day; reference files are usually updated quarterly How long are the time bins? | 5 minutes
+How far back does it go? | To 2012, but 2014 data are much more accurate What are the limitations? | Travel times are generally calculated for time periods lasting three or more weeks; use data from 2014 onward
+What can I get? | Custom aggregations
 Are raw data available? | No
 How do I cite HERE data? | ???
 Who can I contact about HERE data? | Email us at transportationdata@toronto.ca

-# Detailed dataset overview <a name="detailed-dataset-overview"></a>
+# Detailed dataset overview

-## Traffic data (aka the "ta" for "traffic analytics" table)
+## Traffic data

-Historical data acquired through the Traffic Analytics download portal.
+Historical data are acquired through the Traffic Analytics download portal.
 Data goes back to 2012-01-01 and is aggregated in 5-minute bins.
-In our database the data is stored in partitioned tables under `here.ta`.
+In our database the data points are stored in partitioned tables under `here.ta` (fun fact: the "ta" stands for traffic analytics)!
 Have a look at the [procedure for loading new data](traffic/README.md) for that including using [`data_utils`](../data_utils/), which has been extended to partition, check constraints and index this data.

 ### Data Schema